ursatile/jsray/03-04-rendering-an-empty-scene.md

 ## Review & Recap

-* The `Tracer` class is the connection between the browser's HTML and canvas elements, which work in 2D screen coordinates based on pixels, and the ray-tracing engine, which works in 3D world coordinates based on vectors.
+* The `Renderer` class is the connection between the browser's HTML and canvas elements, which work in 2D screen coordinates based on pixels, and the ray-tracing engine, which works in 3D world coordinates based on vectors.
 * Any ray in our scene that doesn't hit a shape will end up as `scene.background` - and because we don't have any shapes yet, all we can do is draw empty skies.